diejo57/SIGINT/README.md

-Of course.
-Here is a professional README file that you can add to your GitHub repository for this project.

-Markdown

 # RF Emitter Identification and Geolocation Analysis

 This project is a comprehensive solution for processing raw radio frequency (RF) signal data to classify and locate unknown radar emitters.
 It simulates a real-world signals intelligence (SIGINT) and Electronic Intelligence (ELINT) workflow, turning noisy sensor data into actionable intelligence.